-I’ve got 11 evil leadership techniques lined up.
+I’ve got some evil leadership techniques to share.

 Sometimes, I’m the boss.

-I always do well as a leader.
+I usually do well as a leader.
 I’m comfortable being in charge and having others depend on my decisions.
-I’m calm, confident, and charismatic.
+I’m calm, confident, and communicative.

-So, why not share some of these evil leadership techniques with you?
+Allow me to share some of these evil leadership techniques.